MARATHON OF INTIMACIES

 Our margins meet as a gentle micro riptide.
 Going out coming in.

-Shedding shame,
+Shedding shame.

-We are both getting what we want from it.
+Perhaps we are both getting what we want from it.

 Resonance and difference.

-The complexity, sensuality and movements of consent.
+The complexity, sensuality, movements and fault lines of consent.

 Non destinational care without compromise - a kind of survival.”